Relaxed constant positive linear dependence constraint qualification for disjunctive programs: Piecewise RCPLD as a sufficient condition for the error bound condition

 Similarly as subsystem 1, $\eta'_1\neq 0,\eta'_2\neq 0$ and { the MPDC-RCPLD holds for subsystem 2.
 Therefore the MPDC-PRCPLD holds at $(0,0,0)$ for the system (\ref{expd}).} \end{example}

 Now we recall and introduce some MPDC variants of constraint qualifications that are stronger than MPDC-RCPLD and study their relationships with MPDC-RCPLD.
 Note that there are other constraint qualifications such as the generalized Guignard CQ, generalized Abadie CQ and the (directional) PQ-/ pseudo-/quasi-normality conditions for MPDC; see Benko et al. \cite{bch}, Flegel et al. \cite{fko}.
-But since the generalized Guignard CQ, generalized Abadie CQ are not verifiable and the (directional) pseudo-/quasi-normality conditions are not directly related to RCPLD for MPDC, we do not review them here.
+But since the generalized Guignard CQ, generalized Abadie CQ are defined in terms of tangent cones and normal cones of the feasible region and hence not verifiable and the (directional) pseudo-/quasi-normality conditions are not directly related to RCPLD for MPDC, we do not review them here.